-, (Name of Employee) , submit this Affirmation o of Termination of Same Sex (Name of Employee) Domestic Partnership in order Partnership previously filed.
-I Affirmation for the following reason on: The Relationship between (Name of Domestic Partner) and me ended o (Date) My same sex domestic pa rtner died on · I understand that the effect of Domestic Partnership is that my no longer be covered under The Same Sex Domestic Partn Termination of er and his or her I understand that I must wait tw same sex domestic partner or Benefits Program.
-Furthermore, if I had declared m my tax dependent, I understand coverage. y Same Sex Domestic Par I that I may be liable for t tner or his or her axes due to term children as inating this In the event that termination of the Domestic Partner, I will mail motice within thirty (30) days at the y former Same Sex Dom (Address) I affirm that the assertions in this Affirmation are true to the best of my knowle edge.
+(Name of Employee) , submit this Affirmation o f Termination of Same Sex Domestic Partnership in orde r to cancel the Affirmation on of Same Sex Domestic Partnership previously filed.
+I declare and acknowledge e that I wish to cancel the Affirmation for the following reas on: † The Relationship between Name of Domestic Partner) and me ended on (Date) † My same sex domestic pa artner died on (Name of Domestic Partner) (Date) I understand that the effect of Domestic Partnership is that my no longer be covered under The Same Sex Domestic Partne er and his or her children will I understand that I must wait twelve (12) months before I am eligible to cover a new same sex domestic partner or his or her children under The University of Akron's Benefits Program.
+Furthermore, if I had declared my Same Sex Domestic Partner or his or her children as my tax dependent, I understand that I may be liable for taxes due to terminating this coverage.
+In the event that termination of this relationship is not due to the death of my Same Sex Domestic Partner, I will mail my former Same Sex Domestic Partner a copy of this notice within thirty (30) days at the following address: (Address) I affirm that the assertions in this Affirmation are true to the best of my knowledge.
 Signature of Employee Last Four Digits of Social Security Number Date